 The background for the 1990s and 2000s blend together, where we have the Fringe Festival and the opening of city hall.
 In the foreground are Dale Ernhardt's 1994 Nascar car and an 04 mustang, as well as a fringe performer and the Oilers playing the Canadians at the 03 Heritage Classic.

 For the present the background includes the Art Gallery, Epcor Tower and the lighting of the bridge, while the 2014 anniversary mustang is in the foreground.
 Aaron Irving of the Edmonton Oil Kings closes the mural with the 2014 Memorial Cup, 51 years after the oil kings on the other end of the mural.
+This is my largest mural to date and a highlight for me as an Edmonton mural artist.

 I am available for freelance.
 Can't wait for the next exciting project!
 Could be yours?